jslater89/OpenTafl/DEV-README.txt

 test coverage.

 4. Contributing
-Submit a pull request at the OpenTafl repository.
+Submit a pull request to the OpenTafl repository.

+Please note: if you're familiar with github, Bitbucket works backwards.
+To submit a pull request, go to your fork of the repository, then create the pull request targeting the OpenTafl repository.